renatomaia/coutil/doc/manual.md

 ### `system.awaitsig (signal)`

-Suspends the execution of the calling coroutine (like [`coroutine.yield`](http://www.lua.org/manual/5.3/manual.html#pdf-coroutine.yield)) but also schedules it to be resumed when the process receives signal indicated by string `signal`, as listed below:
+Suspends the execution of the calling coroutine, and schedules it to be resumed when the process receives signal indicated by string `signal`, as listed below:

 - Process Commands